 It is also essential that you seal window gaps prior to the cold season.
 This is because window gaps can cause cool air to enter our home and make it even colder.
 And if you do not take care of this, it may expose your family to risks associated with too much cold.
 So make sure you check all your windows and seal all gaps.

 If you have ceiling fans installed in your home, you may want to consider reversing their direction during the colder months.
 During the cold seasons, you don’t need your fans blowing more breeze.
 Instead, you want it to push back heat into the room.
 However, if your fan model does not support counterclockwise spinning, then you should consider switching it off during the winter.

 Clean Your Chimney

 A brick chimney may look solid, but it won’t last forever.
 Chimneys are exposed to the elements – sun, rain, wind, snow, sleet, hail – and eventually, bricks, and the mortar between them, will start to deteriorate.
 When that happens, the chimney will need to be repointed.
 The best way to save money on chimney repointing is to inspect your chimney at least once yearly.

 The winter season is the season to light a fire.
 So if you have a chimney in your home, you should make sure you clean it before the colder months arrive.
 If you notice cracks or black soot, then you should call a chimney pro.
 When using your chimney as a source of heat during the cold seasons, make sure you follow fireplace safety tips.

 So far, there we have a few things you can do to make your home ready for the colder months.
-Remember that during the cold season, you want your home to be warm and comfy, so consider installing a new boiler or central heating system.
+Remember that during the cold season, you want your home to be warm and comfy, so consider installing the Best Combi Boiler or central heating system.
 In addition to that, do not forget to check and fix your roof and chimney if necessary.